DLR-RM/RAFCON/doc/configuration.rst

     Time horizon after which the "dynamic" auto-backup (``AUTO_BACKUP_ONLY_FIX_FORCED_INTERVAL`` is False) is triggered if
     there was no modification to the state-machine while this interval.

+AUTO\_RECOVERY\_CHECK
+    Default: ``False``
+    If True, the auto back module will check for backups of crashed instances or badly closed state machines that left a lock file.
+This comfortable feature only can be used if the crashed instances or state machines already were created with ``AUTO_RECOVERY_LOCK_ENABLED`` and ``AUTO_BACKUP_ENABLED`` True
+    and thereby needed lock-files were set.

+AUTO\_RECOVERY\_LOCK\_ENABLED:
+    Default: ``False``
+    If True, the auto backup will put lock-files into the respective backup folder to label not correctly/cleanly closed state machines and instances.
+    The auto recovery check is searching for these locks.

+RESTORE\_UNDOCKED\_SIDEBARS
+    Default: ``False``
+    If True, RAFCON will restore undocked windows from the last RAFCON-instance run.

 SHORTCUTS
     Type: dict